 - Soft watercolor: Gentle, hopeful, capturing their transformation

 Some rescue parents create two portraits: one in a "before" style (maybe more somber or dramatic) and one celebrating their current happy life.
 The contrast tells their whole story.
+For more on choosing the right style for your specific pet, see our species-specific portrait guide.

-Why Rescue Matters
+Why Does Rescue Adoption Matter?

 When you adopt, you: